fiware-docker/docker-container-service/docs/userguide/docker-compose.md

 - unpause: supported
 - up: supported

 There are two versions of the [docker-compose.yml file](https://docs.docker.com/compose/compose-file/) format.
 Version 1 is the legacy format, which does not support the volume_driver or networks tag.
 Currently FDCS does not support Version 2.
-Until version 2 is supported you won't be able declare named networks.
-Most of the version 2 docker-compose tags are supported, but they may be restricted in a similar manner to the restriction applied to the docker CLI.
+Until version 2 is supported you won't be able declare named volumes, networks, and build argument.
+Most of the version 1 docker-compose tags are supported, but they may be restricted in a similar manner to the restriction applied to the docker CLI.
 For instance, the volumes tag is supported, but FDCS does not permit reference to the host filesystem.
 User defined volumes can be referenced in the in the volumes tag.

 ## Examples
 ### Orion and Mongodb